Shagshag/prestashop-documentation/CurrencyCore.md

 * Visibility: **protected**
 * This property is **static**.
-* This property is defined in classes\Currency.php line 83
+* This property is defined in [classes/Currency.php line 83](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Currency.php#83)

 ### $countActiveCurrencies